awslabs/multi-az-workshop/content/lab-7/index.en.md

 weight : 80
 ---

-Up to now we've been injecting failures by adding latency.
+Up to now we've been injecting failures by adding latency and packet loss to simulate infrastructure failures.
 However, building AZI architectures and using zonal shift can be beneficial for other types of failures as well.
-In this lab, we'll create a new deployment of the application that gets deployed one AZ at a time.
+In this lab, we'll create a new version of the application and deploy it one AZ at a time.
 The deployment will fail and we can leverage zonal shift to recover the same way we did in the previous lab.

-::::alert{type="warning" header="End the zonal shift"}
+::::alert{type="warning" header="Clean up previous lab"}
-If you did not end the zonal shift in the previous lab, please do so now.
+If you did not end the zonal shift or the FIS experiment or reset the load balancer target groups' configurations in the previous lab, please do so now.
 ::::

 ## Start the deployment
 First, we need to register a new deployment artifact in CodeDeploy.
-First, get the bucket path that contains the assets for the workshop, it's stored in an SSM Parameter.
+Get the bucket path that contains the assets for the workshop, it's stored in an SSM Parameter.
 Go to the [SSM Parameter Store console for the `DeploymentAsset` parameter](https://console.aws.amazon.com/systems-manager/parameters/DeploymentAsset/).
 Copy the string from the *`Value`* property, it should be something like:

 ```
 s3://ws-assets-us-east-1/e9383b42-6c6f-416b-b50a-9313e476e372/assets/app_arm64_fail.zip